balena-io-examples/community-cli-action/README.md

 ## Outputs

-If using the balena Preload functionality as in the example workflow above, your preloaded image file will be available in the default workspace directory (./) of the GitHub workflow and can be accessed by the next section of your workflow.
-Another section can then be used to upload the preloaded image to your GitHub releases, a website or anything else you choose (consider compressing the image first).
+If you would like to use the balena Preload functionality you can use the workflow below.
+Your preloaded image file will be available in the default workspace directory (./) of the GitHub workflow and can then be used to upload the preloaded image to your GitHub releases, a website or anything else you choose (consider compressing the image first).

 Here is an example for pushing as a release: